National Day of Action 2021

 2. Virtual Skill-Based Volunteering: These are projects that can be completed anywhere, aimed at engaging volunteers with specific skills (such as finance, marketing, communications, website design, etc.).
 These projects may take place over one day or several weeks.
 We have partnered with Catchafire.org to provide these skill specific volunteer opportunities.
 Click here to find a local skills-based project with Catchafire.

 4. Advocacy: United Way of Washtenaw County has been focused on equity and racial justice for many years but we need your help to make a change.
-Click the links for different ways to advocate: Advocate By Learning, Advocate By Giving, Advocate By Doing and Advocate for Juneteenth!
+Click the links for different ways to advocate: Advocate By Learning, Advocate By Giving, and Advocate By Doing!

 For questions, please reach out to firstname.lastname@example.org.